-The year started with a reduction of final electricity consumption tariffs by 3.5 tetris for those consuming less than 300 kWh of electricity.
-This change will definitely lead to a greater demand from households and businesses.
+The year started with a reduction of final electricity consumption tariffs by 3.5 Tetris for those consuming less than 300 kWh of electricity.
+This change will definitely lead to greater demand from households and businesses.
 How will Georgia meet this higher demand?

 Attracting investments for new generation capacities?